taherimo/kludo/README.md

 & [pyclustertend] (https://pyclustertend.readthedocs.io/en/latest/) (Python)
 * [DSSP](https://swift.cmbi.umcn.nl/gv/dssp/) (Linux/Windows/Mac binary executable)

+Furthermore, it is required to have the single/multi-domain classifier in the main directory.
+Click [here](https://www.dropbox.com/s/a1ee4wzfmrrdtke/sm_classifier.pkl.bz2?dl=0) to download it from Dropbox.

 ## Usage
 The following commands are based on Linux operating system.
 By using --help argument one can see a description of all arguments in KluDo:
 ```sh